Quick Start Guide

 - On the Admin > Applications page, ensure your app was created.

-Every app has a unique Application Id that is used throughout the system.
+Every app has a unique application ID that is used throughout the system.
+When you copy configurations to another app, the new app will have a different application ID.

 Start your Application